Fr4n13Z/MACEDAS/README.md

-# MACDAS
+# MACEDAS

-This repository include the code & datasets for the Paper *Multi-Agent Cooperative Explainable Data Alignment \& Synthesis for Text-based Personality Detection*.
+This repository include the code & datasets for the Paper *Multi-Agent Cooperative Explainable Data Alignment & Synthesis for Text-based Personality Detection*.

 ## Environment